11/6/2024

 Doug Ingram

-Yeah, so I will first of all thank you for your question.
-Gina, I will turn the question over to Louise to make some comments about our decisions regarding the PPMO program.
+Yeah, so I will, first of all, thank you for your question, Gina.
+I'll turn the question over to Louise to make some comments about our decisions regarding the PPMO program.

 speaker

-Certainly, and I will try to make sure I remember all of the parts.
+Certainly, and I'll try to make sure I remember all of the parts.
 So on the franchise, we are discontinuing the entire PPMO franchise.
 They all use the same cell penetrating peptide, and so this also includes the discontinuation of the other PPMO programs.
-The decision to stop the program was based on multifactorial, so it included our discussions with the FDA, which we've had on the development of that.
-At this point, the FDA said that the accelerated approval pathway was not open based on the current profile to date.
-It was primarily based on our own benefit risk assessment, and that was including safety, which included the hypomagnesemia that we saw, which consisted of prolonged hypomagnesemia in some cases.
-And then the evolving landscapes of Duchenne, including the approval of the Lovedis.
+The decision to stop the program was based on multifactorial, so it included our discussions with the FDA, which we've had the development of that.
+At this point, the FDA said that the accelerated approval pathway was not open based on the current profile to date. primarily based on our own benefit-risk assessment, and that was including safety, which included the hypomagnesemia that we saw, which consisted of prolonged hypomagnesemia in some cases.
+And then the evolving landscape of Duchenne, including the approval of Volubtis.
 So taking all of those things together led to our decision.

 speaker